bozicschucky/AndelaWeek2/readme.md

       * Then run the flask app using `python run.py`   to run the whole project
       * Visit the endpoints described above using post man or the documentated version to test the endpoints

+  4. To run the unitests:
+      * set up a test database called 'api_test'
+      * set the database name in the Os environment using `export APP_SETTINGS="testing"`
+      * using Nose test runner run the tests using `nosetests --with-coverage`
+      * this should run all the app tests and return the coverage

   4. Tools used to develop this Api.
         * Postgres version 10